6 Badass Content Writing Examples That Are Actually Useful

 It’s funny—when I looked around for some content writing examples online, I couldn’t find anything that was good…

-I actually do have some badass content writing examples for you.
+I actually do have some badass content writing examples for you, but they’re a little ways down the page.
+You’ll have to scroll.

-Why the fuck are we writing the contact page first?
+Why are we writing the contact page first?

-I mean, come on—why the fuck did you search for content writing examples in the first fucking place?
+I mean, come on—why did you search for content writing examples in the first place?

-Because you’re trying to figure out how to fucking do it, right?
+Because you’re trying to figure out how to do it, right?

-And then when you finish your easy-peasy-lemon-squeezy contact page, you go, “Well fuck me sideways with a hammer—I think I can do another page!”
+And then when you finish your easy-peasy-lemon-squeezy contact page, you go, “Well, I think I can do another page!”

 Orrrrrrrrrr you take a long break, but goddammit, you finished something, and you deserve that break.